 How to Run a Translation Business PART 1: Online presence

-As you requested, I have gathered my tips for running a translation business in one place.
-And this is how the How to Run a Translation Business Series was created.
+As you requested, I have gathered my tips for running a translation business in one place, the How to Run a Translation Business Series.

 As you will see, some parts alternate with the others.
 For example, online presence mentions content and clients; finances are connected with clients and mindset; and mindset is connected with all of them.

 This is the first part of this series and covers online presence.

 In the era of the Internet, it’s a must.
 And it will make it so much easier for your potential clients to find you.
 Have a website, a LinkedIn profile, a podcast, a YouTube channel, etc., and share content regularly so that your potential clients hear about you every now and then.

 You don’t like being on camera?
 That’s OK.
 You don’t have to make videos.
 If you’re an introvert or shy, find other ways of marketing yourself that you like.
 And who knows—maybe after some time you’ll be so into hosting a live event that you will try it? 😉